Examining One of the Greatest Heresies to Attack the Church

 Acts 17:24 – “The God who made the world and everything in it, being Lord of heaven and earth, does not live in temples made by man…”

 A building of a third temple will be an abomination unto Christ.
-He is the temple, and the church is His bride.
-A new temple with reinstituted sacrifices, undermines the once-for-all sacrifice that Christ made for the atonement of sins.
+He is the temple and the church is His bride.
+A new temple with reinstituted sacrifices undermines the once-for-all sacrifice that Christ made for the atonement of sins.

-Could you even imagine the thought of Jesus sitting in the Temple and people are sacrificing animals unto Him?
+Could you even imagine the thought of Jesus sitting in the Temple and people sacrificing animals unto Him?
 This is utter blasphemy.
-Temple sacrifices are unnecessary and will utterly raise a smoke that will be a stench into the nostrils of God.
+Temple sacrifices are unnecessary and will raise a smoke that will be a stench into the nostrils of God.

 Summarization

-“Distinctions have been drawn by certain exceedingly wise men (measured by their own estimate of themselves), between the people of God who lived before the coming of Christ and those who lived afterwards.
+“Distinctions have been drawn by certain exceedingly wise men (measured by their own estimate of themselves), between the people of God who lived before the coming of Christ and those who lived afterward.
 We have even heard it asserted that those who lived before the coming of Christ do not belong to the Church of God!
 We never know what we shall hear next, and perhaps it is a mercy that these absurdities are revealed one at a time in order that we may be able to endure their stupidity without dying of amazement! ...” – CH Spurgeon.

-To repeat, the fact that Darby’s Dispensational timeline model was adapted from a Cult founder, should cause concern for anyone who adopts it as biblical.
+To repeat, the fact that Darby’s dispensational timeline model was adapted from a Cult founder should cause concern for anyone who adopts it as biblical.
 Joseph Smith was a delusional heretic.
 For Darby to take anything away from that man’s teaching, no matter what you liked about it, is just a basis for a false foundation.

 Sincerely,